Itchy Stretch Marks: Causes, Symptoms, And Tips

 Moisture makes stretch marks less visible by promoting the growth and activity of the collagen and elastin that give your skin its elasticity.
 Moisture also heals dry skin by keeping all three layers (hypodermis, dermis, and epidermis) soft and pliable.

-A moisturizer, once applied, forms a layer on the surface of your skin that locks moisture in and prevents it from evaporating.
+Once applied, a moisturizer forms a layer on the surface of your skin that locks moisture in and prevents it from evaporating.
 You might think of moisturizer as a hydrolipidic barrier in a bottle (or tube).
 A hydrator, on the other hand, is designed to actually put new water into your skin.

-2) Massage Your Skin With Oil To Treat Itchy Stretch Marks
+2) Massage Your Skin With Oil To Minimize Itchy Stretch Marks

 The combination of these ingredients: